 To begin with, let’s honour the pioneers: Founded in 1965, the Musée des Abénakis is the doyenne among Québec’s Indigenous museums.
 Its collection is composed of 126 cultural artifacts, and in addition, the museum celebrates nature with a hiking trail along the Saint-François River.

-In Uashat, the Musée Shaputuan houses a permanent collection that retraces the ancient history of the Innu, while the Huron-Wendat Museum in Wendake off ers audio guides in six different languages for its collection.
+In Uashat, the Musée Shaputuan houses a permanent collection that retraces the ancient history of the Innu and the ECONOMUSEUM® of Maskisin, Canada's first indigenous economuseum, shares thousands of years of expertise in indigenous craftsmanship and ancestral techniques..
+The Huron-Wendat Museum in Wendake off ers audio guides in six different languages for its collection.
 Both museums invite you to take a trip back thousands of years into ancient history.
 Also located in Wendake, the Huron site Onhoüa Chetek8e provides a reconstructed traditional Indigenous village including a range of activities so you can absorb the heart of Huron-Wendat culture.

-At the foot of Mont Saint-Hilaire, the Maison Amérindienne is a multi-nation museum that offers a number of activities relating to Indigenous history with an emphasis on maple-syrup production.
+At the foot of Mont Saint-Hilaire, the Maison des peuples autochtones is a multi-nation museum that offers a number of activities relating to Indigenous history with an emphasis on maple-syrup production.

 In Baie de Gaspé, you’ll find the Mi’kmaq Interpretation Site of Gespeg, which showcases a striking reproduction of a Mi’kmaq encampment, where guides and artisans share their culture’s dynamism with visitors.
 On the opposite shore, at Ekuanitshit, is the unique, avant-garde Maison de la culture innue d’Ekuanitshit, which derives its inspiration from the Innu longhouses and way of life, while also highlighting its proximity to the paradisal Mingan Archipelago.